 Step 1: Wash your hands (this is an activity best done in the shower)

-Step 3: Use a thumb, mark place with a pen, or remember how much of your finger was inside
+Step 3: Use a thumb, mark the place with a pen, or remember how much of your finger was inside

-Helpful Tips to Keep In Mind
+Helpful Tips To Keep In Mind When Measuring Your Cervix

-- The cervix moves throughout the cycle and a cup that’s too long on any day will be uncomfortable.
+- The cervix moves throughout the cycle, and a cup too long on any day will be uncomfortable.

-Be sure your printer is accurate by comparing our printed ruler to a ruler or tape measure for best results or use the handy “coins for scale” option.
+Be sure your printer is accurate by comparing our printed ruler to a ruler or tape measure for best results, or use the handy “coins for scale” option.
 This PDF was designed to print at 8.5 x 11, standard printer paper size.